chipnbits/JCapTrack/README.md

-# JTradeTracker
+# JCapTrack

-## A Java ACB and Portfolio Manager
+## A Java ACB and Capital Gains Calculator

 ### Project Proposal